 Summer’s words cut off abruptly and she swallowed hard.
 She’d hit a very raw nerve twice in less than an hour and had no desire to push on it further.
 Pain and frustration roiled in her.
 She stared out the window into the soothing darkness.

 Miles hummed by under the beater’s tires.
 The well-rutted country road jostled them occasionally, but the beater was well maintained and its suspension smoothed the ride as much as possible.
 Summer let the monotony of it wash over her.

 “I’m sorry, Summer,” Chuck finally said.

 Summer drew her gaze back to the interior, taking in his dimly illuminated profile.
-His nose was straight, if a little long, but offset but a strong, masculine jaw.
+His nose looked as if it once was straight but had been broken and reset several times.
+The slight bend made him less aristocratic and more of a roguish look with a strong, masculine jaw.
 Exactly the kind of look she liked.
 Damn it.

 “For what happened between you and your family,” he said quietly.
-Summer followed the sweep of his jaw as he spoke.
+Summer’s eyes followed the sweep of his jaw as he spoke.
 “And for saying you were bad at speaking in public.”

 Summer watching his mouth tug into a smile and realized she was staring.
 “I’m sorry for snapping at you,” she told him, tearing her eyes away and looking back out the window.

 “It’s ok, family is hard.”